EvelienVandenberghe/last-pencil/README.md

 # last-pencil
 Last Pencil with Java 🖊️

-A classic strategy game implementation in Java where two players take turns removing pencils, and the player who takes the last pencil loses!
+A classic strategy game implementation in Java from Hyperskill where two players take turns removing pencils, and the player who takes the last pencil loses!

 🎮 How to Play: